Improving Sequential Query Recommendation with Immediate User Feedback: Ensemble-based Sequential Query Prediction with Immediate Feedback

-As in the \textbf{EXP3} algorithm, we assign weights to all the queries in the candidate set.
-For the queries in round $t-1$, we keep the same weights as those at the end of round $t-1$, and for the newly added queries (which are not part of the candidate set at round $t-1$), we assign a weight value $\frac{\eta}{1-\eta}$, divided by the number of new queries added to the candidate set at round $t$.
-Here, for convenience, we assume that $|\emptyset| = 1$.
-The weights are used for sampling an arm from the set of arms for final recommendation.
-At each round $t$, the algorithm recommends a query $I_t$ according to a distribution that is proportional to the weights.
-Depending on the feedback, the weights are updated at the end of each round to \textit{reflect} the user feedback.
-The weights are updated using the exponential weighting scheme as used in \textbf{EXP3}.
+In turn, in line:\ref{line:four}, the candidate query set is updated so that the candidate set at step $t$ is obtained by combining different experts' predictions at step $t$ along with the candidate query set at step $t-1$.
+In line:\ref{line:five} and \ref{line:six}, we define certain weights for the queries in the candidate set.
+We use a fixed weight for the newly predicted queries (at time $t$), whereas, for the older ones (at times $<t$ ), we adopt the same weight as in the previous rounds.
+Specifically, at step $t$, queries that are part of the candidate queries in step $t-1$, we use the same weights as those at the end of step $t-1$.
+While, for the newly added queries, i.e., those which are not part of the candidate query set at step $t-1$ but added at step $t$, a weight value is assigned factored by $\frac{\eta}{1-\eta}$ and divided by the number of the new queries in the candidate set.
+The weights will be used for sampling a query from the candidate set for the query prediction.

+Given the updated weights, the algorithm estimates the current probability distribution $p_{t}$ over the predicted queries in the candidate set.
+At each step, $t$, the algorithm samples an index $I_t$ from the candidate set according to the distribution $p_{t}$ that is proportional to the assigned weights at time $t$ and \textit{recommends} the query ${q^{\prime}_{I_t}}$ to the user (line:\ref{line:seven}).
+The algorithm then observes the reward for the recommended query and calculates the \textit{pseudo} reward (line:\ref{line:ten}) as in the standard expert-based algorithms.
+The pseudo-reward is an unbiased estimator of the reward.
+Then, depending on the user feedback, the weights are updated at the end of each round to \textit{reflect} that feedback (line:\ref{line:eleven}).
+To update the weights, one can use any commonly employed \textit{potential function} \cite{cesa2006prediction} like polynomial potential function or exponential potential function.
+Our algorithm's weights are updated using the exponential weighting scheme due to efficient regret performance \cite{cesa2006prediction}.

-\subsection{Regret Analysis}
+\subsection{\expte Regret Analysis}

+The performance of online algorithms is evaluated using regret.
+Formally, regret is defined as the loss suffered by the algorithm relative to the optimal strategy.
+After $T$ rounds, the cumulative regret of an online algorithm is defined as:

-We prove that the regret of the proposed algorithm matches with the regret order of the Implicit Normalized Forecaster proposed in \cite{audibert2009minimax}.
+We prove that the cumulative regret in (\ref{eq:regret}) of the proposed \expte matches with the regret order of the INF algorithm proposed in \citep{audibert2009minimax}.
+The INF algorithm has the best obtainable regret in the adversarial MAB setting (disregarding the constant factors).